maheershaik687-star/Course_project_01/README.md

 ## Abstract

-A simple, file-based Attendance Management program in C that stores student info in students.txt and daily attendance in attendance.csv.
-It provides a console menu to add/view students, mark attendance for the current date, view attendance by date, and compute an individual student’s attendance percentage.
-The program is lightweight, requires no external libraries, and persists data between runs using plain text files.
+This project is a simple Attendance Management System written in C using text files for storage.
+It allows a teacher or admin to store student details like roll number and name in a file called students.txt.
+For each day, the program asks the user to mark every student as P (Present) or A (Absent) and saves it in attendance.csv.

+The project uses a menu-based interface, where the user can choose different options like adding a student, marking attendance, viewing attendance for a specific date, and checking the attendance percentage of a student.
+The system uses the computer’s current date to automatically save daily attendance.

+This system is simple, portable, and easy to run on any machine with a C compiler.
+It does not require any database; it only uses plain text files.